Got a question about any aspect of your visit to the Arena then read on.....

 I have an issue with merchandise what can I do?

-Merchandise is sold at the majority of shows held at the Arena by a company called CMI.
+Merchandise is sold at the majority of our shows through our partner company National Merchandise. www.nationalmerchandise.co.uk

 Sheffield Steelers merchandise is handled by the ice hockey club.
 Should you have an issue with merchandise purchased from them we recommend you contact their merchandise stand at the next home fixture.